EXPLAINER: What's next now that GOP has blocked voting bill?

 EXPLAINER: What’s next now that GOP has blocked voting bill?New

-Senate Republicans have blocked debate of a sweeping overhaul of how elections are run in the U.S. Congressional Democrats have been pushing the bill as an urgent response to the 2020 election and a spate of new GOP laws this year tightening voting rules in the states.
-Republicans have long opposed Democratic efforts to overhaul election administration in the U.S., and say the reforms being proposed are more about ensuring Democratic victories than fairness in voting.
+Senate Republicans have blocked debate of a sweeping overhaul of how elections are run in the United States.
+Congressional Democrats have been pushing the bill as an urgent response to the 2020 election and a spate of new GOP laws this year tightening voting rules in the states.
+Republicans have long opposed Democratic efforts to overhaul election administration in the U.S. and say the reforms being proposed are more about ensuring Democratic victories than fairness in voting.
+The bill would create minimum standards for voting in the U.S. and establish Election Day as a federal holiday.
 Democratic leaders say their efforts to pass the bill will continue.